 We provide a varied and full programme of co-curricular and extra-curricular electives.
-Sport, public speaking, music and drama are particular strengths while other clubs and societies cater for more esoteric interests.
-Each student in years 7 to 10 has access to this provision to ensure that they experience a fulfilling and enriching curriculum.
+Sport, music and drama are particular strengths, while other clubs and societies cater for more esoteric interests.
+Each student in Year 7 to 9has access to this provision to ensure that they experience a fulfilling and enriching curriculum.

-Each week, all students in years 7 to 10 spend an afternoon taking part in Drill and Co-Curricular.
-The 20 minute Drill session can take many forms; some weeks the children will be learning something new that they wouldn’t typically come across within the curriculum and on other weeks they may have a short lecture based on feedback from cycle assessments.
-Students sit in their Houses during Drill and compete for House Points which are awarded each week.
-Following the short Drill session, students are dismissed to their Co-Curricular activities.
-Students change their Co-Curricular Electives each cycle in a range of enriching activities as part of our Autonomy approach.
-Co-Curricular Electives include: games, media, Urdu, drama, music, STEM, sign language, fencing, cooking, public speaking, chess and photography.
-Students electing drama and music work to put on a theatrical showcase at the end of each cycle which families are invited to attend.
-In addition to this, all students take part in a Sports Showcase at the end of Cycle 3.
+Each week, all students in years 7 to 9 spend an afternoon taking part in Drill and Co-Curricular.
+The 20 minute Drill session can take many forms: whether learning something new that the students would not typically come across within the curriculum or having a short lecture based on feedback from cycle assessments.
+Students sit in their houses during Drill and compete for House Points.
+Following the short Drill session, students are dismissed to their Co-Curricular Electives.
+Students can change their electives each cycle in a range of enriching activities as part of our Autonomy approach.
+The Co-Curricular Electives include: games, media, drama, music, STEM, cooking, public speaking, chess and photography.
+Students electing music deliver an arts showcase at the end of each cycle.
+In addition to this, all students take part in a sports showcase at the end of Cycle 3.

 The House system helps to instil a desire to join in, have fun and make a contribution to the team.
-The system also presents a unique opportunity to develop confidence and leadership skills by competing alongside students of different ages in a variety of enjoyable co-curricular electives and events.
+The system also helps to develop confidence and leadership skills by competing alongside students of different ages in a variety of Co-Curricular Electives and events.
 Each student is a member of one of three Houses: Makalu, Aconcagua and Pelvoux.
-A member of staff leads each House alongside a House Captain (from Year 10) and Vice Captains from the younger year groups.
-Every Friday, these students help to plan and lead a Morning Meeting in their House.
+A member of staff leads each house alongside a House Captain from Year 10 and Vice Captains from the younger year groups.
+Every Friday, these students lead a Morning Meeting for their House.